-Immediately before classification as held for sale. the assets are remeasured accordance with the Group's accounting policies.
-Thereafter, the assets recognised at the lower of their carrying amount and fair value less cost to sell.
+Immediately before classification as held for sale, the assets are remeasured in accordance with the Group's accounting assets policies.
+Thereafter, the recognised at the lower of their carrying amount and fair value less cost to sell.
 Assets classified as held for sale are not depreciated.
-Impairment losses on initial classification as held for sale and subsequent aains or losses on measurement are included in the income statement.
-Gains are not recognised in excess of any cumulative impairment loss.
+Impairment losses on initial classification as held for sale and subsequent gains or losses on remeasurement are included in the statement.
+Gains income are not recognised in excess of any cumulative impairment loss.
 In case conditions for classification of non-current assets are no longer met, classification as held for sale ceases.
-Noncurrent assets that ceases to be classified as held for sale are remeasured at the lower of their carrying amount before classification as held for sale, adjusted for any depreciation, amortisation or revaluations that would have been recognised had the asset or disposal group not been classified as held for sale, and its recoverable amount at the date of the subsequent decision to sell.
+Non-current assets that ceases to be classified as held for sale are remeasured at the lower of their carryina amount before classification as held for adjusted for any depreciation, amortisation or revaluations that would have been recognised had the asset or disposal Group not been classified as held for sale, and its recoverable amount at the date of the subsequent decision to sell.